david8zhang/pirate-rpg-2/readme.md

 # Avast! 🏴‍☠️ 🏴‍☠️

 A second attempt at the pirate RPG.
-This time, with a story and stuff.
+This time, without scope creep hopefully